Picture an Online Degree at Your Own Pace

 Going to College and Working Full Time

-An on campus degree program requires you to show up to class regularly no matter what's happening in the rest of your life.
+An on-campus degree program requires you to show up to class regularly no matter what's happening in the rest of your life.
 The flexibility of online learning can allow you to structure your coursework around what's going on in your world.

 “For anyone that is thinking about going back to school but not sure if they can manage it, I always say: Take the jump,” Rubenstein said.
 “Going back to school was not only the best decision for my professional growth, but I felt a personal growth that I am not sure I would have found otherwise.”

-"When I initially started at Southern New Hampshire University, I said I'm going to take one class at a time, just to get a feel for it," she said.
+"When I initially started at Southern New Hampshire University, I said I'm going to take one class at a time, just to get a feel for it," Aguilar said.
 "But … after the first term was complete, I felt like I could do more."

 So, she doubled up and finished her bachelor’s in two years — all while raising four children and working full-time as an interventions behavioral specialist.
 “I’m just grateful because I feel like I'm just another step forward to reaching my goal,” Aguilar said.